1/2 MOA Rifle Report Part 2

 and the solvent that seeps back will get into your bedding and turn it

 into goo.
-I have made myself a victim of both and would rather go
+I have made myself a victim of both and

 without cleaning then push a two piece aluminum rod you get in those